The Fairfax County School Board has approved a resolution regarding collective bargaining.

 - Membership/participation in a union/association in a bargaining unit will be entirely voluntary.
 Employees may choose to join or not join a union/association.

 - Employees who choose to join a union/association that charges dues (some do not), are charged an amount determined by the union/association and may be subject to change over time.
 If an employee chooses not to join a union/association, they will not pay dues.

-- Once a contract is reached with a union/association (bargaining agent) for a bargaining unit, all employees in the bargaining unit are covered by the contract, affected by the agreement and represented by the bargaining agent, as the bargaining agent would be bargaining on behalf of all employees in a specific collective bargaining unit.
+- Once an agreement is reached with a union/association (bargaining agent) serving as an exclusive representative for a bargaining unit, all employees in the bargaining unit are covered by the terms of the agreement and represented by the bargaining agent, as the bargaining agent would be bargaining on behalf of all employees in the specific collective bargaining unit they represent.

-- The FCPS collective bargaining resolution will be separate and distinct from the Fairfax County ordinance that was adopted in October 2021.
+- The FCPS Collective Bargaining Resolution is separate and distinct from the Fairfax County Ordinance that was adopted in October 2021.

-- FCPS employees will not engage in strikes since Virginia Code Section 40.1-55 prohibits public employees from engaging in a strike.
+- Virginia Code Section 40.1-55 prohibits public employees from engaging in a strike, therefore, FCPS employees will not engage in strikes.